Robert is an anatomy professor at Benedictine University in Lisle, IL.

 Venous drainage of the spleen, pancreas, gallbladder, and the abdominal part of the gastrointestinal tract (except for the inferior part of the rectum) is via the portal system of veins, which delivers blood to the liver before it enters the hepatic veins and eventually the inferior vena cava.
 The portal vein, which empties directly into the liver, is formed by the union of the splenic vein and the superior mesenteric vein posterior to the neck of the pancreas at the level of vertebra L2.

-In order from the liver out, the portal vein receives venous blood from (students in my fall 2021 course should focus on the veins in bold):
+In order from the liver out, the portal vein receives venous blood from (students in my spring 2022 course should focus on the veins in bold):

 - Right and left gastric veins which drain the lesser curvature of the stomach and abdominal esophagus.